 [IMPORTANT: Method and results were written using a randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
 These will be updated following the data collection.
 For the purpose of the simulation, we wrote things in past tense, but no pre-registration or data collection took place yet.]

 Bastian et al. (2012) argued that the ‘meat paradox’–caring for animals yet eating them–is maintained by motivated moral disengagement driven by a psychologically aversive tension between people’s moral standards (caring for animals) and their behavior (eating them).
-One disengagement mechanism that is thought to play a central role is the denial of food animal minds, and therefore their status as moral patients.
+One disengagement mechanism that is thought to play a central role is the denial of food animal minds, and therefore their moral status.
 This idea has garnered substantial interest and has framed much of the psychological approach to meat consumption.
 We propose to subject Studies 1 and 2 of Bastian et al. (2012) to high-powered direct replications.
 For Study 1, our replication [failed to find/found] support for the original findings: perceptions of animals’ minds were negatively related to their perceived edibility, and positively related to moral concern for them and negative affect related to eating them, [summary effect sizes + CIs will be added here].
 For Study 2, our replication [failed to find/found] an effect of learning that animals will be used for food on the tendency to deny them mental capabilities.
 Overall, our findings [matched/did not match] with the original’s, and we [found/failed to find] support for the relationship between animal mind denial and perceptions of their status as sources of food.
 Materials, data, and code are available on the OSF: https://osf.io/h2pqu/.

 Keywords: cognitive dissonance, mind attribution, mind denial, morality, meat, animals, registered replication